SSWConsulting/SSW.Rules.Content/rules/why-testing-is-important/rule.md

 We want to find out if there are problems that might threaten the value of the software, so that they can be fixed before it reaches the customer.

+We have a desire to know if the software we've built is the software we (and, by extension, our customers) wanted

 * So we need test approaches that focus on deliberately finding the important problems
-* Not just obvious bugs
+* It's more than just finding the easy or obvious bugs
-* etc.

-We have a desire to know if the software we've built is the software we (and, by extension, our customers) wanted.
-* The machines (automation) alone cannot provide us with this kind of knowledge.
+* The machines alone cannot provide us with this kind of knowledge (so we cannot rely on automation alone).
-* We cannot rely solely on the builders of the software either, as they lack the critical distance from what they've built to find deep and subtle problems with it.
+* We cannot rely solely on the builders of the software for testing, as they lack the critical distance from what they've built to find deep and subtle problems with it.

 ## Some clues that testing is *not* seen as important
 Let's begin by looking at this from a different angle, how would teams/clients/organisations behave if software testing *wasn't* important to them?
 They would probably: